 Another common illegal activity is retaliation.
 Employers retaliate against workers when they take certain action against a worker for practicing their rights.
 If you report your employer for breaking the law on the clock, and your employer retaliates by suspending you, that is an example of retaliation.
 This often happens when workers exercise their whistleblowing rights against employers.
 Retaliating against a whistleblower is a federal crime.
 If your employer has retaliated against you, speak with a San Francisco employment lawyer

 Sexual harassment is unwelcome sexual advances between other workers and employers.
 Sexual harassment covers a range of unwanted physical contact, verbal messages, and forms of communication.

 Making derogatory remarks about a person’s gender or sexuality are examples of sexual harassment.
 When you have been sexually harassed, you want to inform your employer immediately.

 Sometimes sexual harassment incidents are swept under the rug.
 When you feel that your employer has not taken your sexual harassment incident seriously, speaking with an employment lawyer sounds like your next option.

 Another form of retaliation is wrongful termination.
 Wrongful termination is when your employer unlawfully terminates you.
 Even though many employers are employed at will, they cannot fire you for illegal reasons.

 Illegal reasons involve retaliation, discrimination, filing for workers’ compensation, or after conducting a sexual harassment investigation.

-If your rights as an employee have been violated, reach out to a San Francisco employment lawyer at Bryan Schwartz Law.
+If your rights as an employee have been violated, reach out to a San Francisco employment lawyer at Bryan Schwartz Law, P.C.
 Use our contact form to schedule your initial consultation.
 We will investigate your claims and build a case that protects your rights.

 How did we do?